bhays/brh-password-protection/README.md

 This is by no means secure, but it does restrict access to content.
 Depending on your theme, there may be many ways to get to the same content.
 In this event, you will need to define multiple URLs or change your theme setup.

+**Note** this plugin is currently incompatable with template caching, you will need to uncheck that option in Settings -> Site Publishing

 Filtered output uses [PHP Simple HTML DOM Parser](http://simplehtmldom.sourceforge.net/) by S.C.
 Chen.